GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 *   Python interpreter in version 3.6 installed (by default available in all supported OSes except CentOS 7 and RHEL 7).
-*   Access to Internet (the script needs to download the driver and CUDA toolkit from OS package repository).
+*   Access to Internet (the script needs to download the driver).
-*   At least one GPU unit installed.
+*   (optional) At least one GPU unit attached.

 ## Running the script

 The `install_gpu_driver.py` script needs to be executed with root privileges (for example `sudo python3 install_gpu_driver.py`).

-Note: On CentOS and RHEL systems the script might trigger system reboot, it needs to be restarted after the reboot is done.
+Note: On some systems the script might trigger system reboot, it needs to be restarted after the reboot is done.

 After the installation, you should restart your system to make sure everything